 HOW TO MIGRATE

 As applications become more complex there is a necessity to upsize it to Microsoft SQL Server database.
+Do not underestimate the time needed for data conversion in an Access-to-SQL Server upsizing project.
 Upsizing involves migrating database objects from Access database to SQL server database.
 Access data is loaded to SQL server using an Upsizing tool like the Upsizing Wizard, which comes along with the Microsoft SQL Server.
 Upsizing Wizard has limitations as it does not upsize table-level validation rules, mismatch in linking the tables to SQL server, problems in declaring referential integrity, and the like.
 Ensuring a clear Access codebase reduces the conversion errors.

 There are numerous tools that facilitate converting MS-Access application to ASP.NET.
 ASP.NET being a server-side Web application framework is ideally designed to produce dynamic web pages for Web development.
 Various automation tools are available that facilitate the automatic generation of ASP.NET pages.
 There are tools powerful enough that can convert an Access or ODBC database to a full grown ASP application.

 The overall process of migrating Access database to SQL server requires planning, RDBMS database design experience, and SQL coding and testing experience.
 At Macrosoft, we employ a team of highly skilled software engineers and analysts, strong in both Access and .NET / SQL Server.
 Our team has supported multiple conversions from Access to SQL Server, many of which have included migrating desktop applications to the .NET Framework.
 We are a Microsoft Gold Certified Partner so we have access to the very best in training, support and resources.

 Contact us for free Evaluation